The Guide to Managing Screen Time for ADHD Kids

 I guarantee you will have a much easier time limiting screens if you make it part of your routine.

-Screentime – We use this one and have been so happy with it.
-We can set my son’s phone to have two hours of only texting and phone calls, while not being able to access the internet at all.
-We can set certain apps to work and monitor everything he is doing.
-We also have to approve any downloads – brilliant!
+We use Screentime and generally have been happy with it.
+When my kids first got their phone in 8th grade, we set their phones to have two hours of only texting and phone calls, while not being able to access the internet at all.
+As they have gotten older, we’ve eased up a bit and had to let them learn how to manage things.

 Find Creative Screen Alternatives